SophieDeBenedetto/phoenix-pair/post.md

 assign(socket, :current_user, user)
 ```

-Later on, we'll be able to access this `socket` instance in our channel and identify the current via `socket.assigns.current_user`.
+Later on, we'll be able to access this `socket` instance in our channel and identify the current user via `socket.assigns.current_user`.

 ### Step 3: User Joins a Channel